alpine9000/squirt/README.md

-# squirt - Transfer files from modern computers to Amiga via TCP/IP
+# squirt - Remotely manage Amigas via TCP/IP from modern systems

-Push files quickly from a modern computer to an Amiga. `squirtd` is designed to be super small, use hardly any ram and transfer files as fast as possible.
-The Amiga `squirtd` executable is about `3.5Kb`.
+`squirtd` is a small server (the executable is less than 5kb) that lets you remotely manage Amigas via TCP/IP from a set of command lines tools running on a more modern system.

+You can:
+ * Send (squirt) files
+ * Recieve (suck) files
+ * Run non interactive commands
+ * Perform incremental backups

 :radioactive::warning::no_entry: Please don't run `squirtd` on any computer that is connected to the open internet!!! :no_entry::warning::radioactive: